-Kiera Muscara is a graduate student working towards a Master of Science in Social Work at Columbia University.
-Her professional career began, however, as an actor at NYU Tisch School of the Arts, where she earned a Bachelor of Fine Arts in Drama.
+Kiera Muscara, LCSW, holds a Master of Science in Social Work from Columbia University and clinical licensure in the state of New York.
+I currently work in private practice, providing individual weekly psychotherapy.
+My professional career began, however, as an actor at NYU Tisch School of the Arts, where I earned a Bachelor of Fine Arts in Drama.

 My path from theatre to social work is connected by my passion for helping others access their voice, share their stories, and find emotional wellbeing in their lives.
 I enjoy working with actors and other performing artists around the unique challenges of their field.
 I also specialize in issues of depression, anxiety, sexuality, and gender, with a particular focus on female dynamics, empowerment, and wellbeing.
 I have done extensive research on the topics of female aggression, girl-on-girl bullying, and female friendships.
 I am an LGBTQ+ affirming, sex-positive, and body-positive clinician.